magicianzrh/alfred-workflows/README.md

 # alfred-workflows
-自己随便做的一些workflows
+BE CAREFUL IF YOU USE

+- Time Machine Controller
-Time Machine Controller:only support start and stop
+-- only support start and stop
+- Refresh DNS command

-Refresh DNS command:shell command to clipboard(NEED SUDO)
+-- shell command to clipboard(NEED SUDO)
+- Clear Open With Duplicate
+-- just try to clear, may relaunch Finder (alt + Right-click)